 Price is a key Element of Marketing Mix:

 Price is the most adjustable aspect of the marketing mix.
 Prices can be changed rapidly, as compared to other elements like product, place, or promotion.
-Changes in product design or distribution system would take a long time to be implemented.
+Product design or distribution system changes would take a long time to implement.